 This set of Artificial Intelligence Multiple Choice Questions & Answers (MCQs) focuses on “Problem Solving”.

-1. The main task of a problem-solving agent is
+1. What is the main task of a problem-solving agent?

 a) Solve the given problem and reach to goal